fschiefenhoevel/cropmbtiles/README.md

 gdal and sqlite3 installed.
 Polygon shapefile specifying region of interest.

 ## Usage:
-download/clone script, edit variables in the first section of the script and run.
+download/clone script, edit variables in the first section of the script and run.Output files will by default be generated in the directory the script is running in.

+## Issues:
 I deliberately did not use gdalinfo to extract infos (minZoom, maxZoom etc.) from .mbtiles file since this info might be wrong.
-Output files will by default be generated in the directory the script is running in.